-- 1. The member consumed the medications accurately as prescribed, - 2.
+- 1. The member consumed the medications accurately as prescribed. - 2.
 The medication is effectively addressing the reason for which it was prescribed, and - 3.
 Any side effects are noted, reported and are being managed appropriately.

-The direct service provider must ensure that designated staff report to a supervisor and record the following medication errors missed dose, e, wrong dose, e, wrong time of dose, wrong route, and wrong medication.
+The direct service provider must ensure that designated staff report to a supervisor and record the following medication errors missed dose,wrong dose,wrong time of dose,wrong route, and wrong medication.